 The surest way to solve any issues or answer any questions you might have is to contact customer service.
-If you need to contact customer service, you can do it one of these ways:
+If you need to contact customer support, you can do so at https://magic-support.zendesk.com

 If you are contacting customer service, you can make the process go smoother and faster by including the following information in your email or having it ready when you call: